 Eritrea's strategic location and operational environment offer tremendous potential in areas such as mining, tourism, and fishing.
 However, the absence of a clearly defined legal system, poor infrastructure, abundant red tape, and scarce energy makes operating difficult.
 Foreigners continue to face severe restrictions to their movements, complicating daily activities.
 Corruption is also a growing problem undermining private-sector activity.
 Eritrea's highly centralised government is considered more of a hindrance than a facilitator to doing business, despite its stated commitment to attracting foreign investment.
-Allegations of forced labour pose reputational risks for foreign companies.
+Indefinite conscription and related allegations of forced labour pose reputational risks for foreign companies.

 Vaccines required to enter the country